droundy/fac/web/features.md

 could end up with an incorrect build if you modify a file in a way that does not change its modification time or its file size.
-You could also end up with an incorrect build if your build depends on either the non-existence of files that are later created, or the size or modification time of files (but not their content) which were not created by fac, and which were never read during a previous build.
+You could also end up with an incorrect build if your build depends on either the non-existence of files that are later created.
 And finally, there is a race condition where if you edit a file while it is being used in a build, fac may fail to rerun the build after it finishes.

-Note that if you *do* manually (or through a script) specify dependencies, then the above caveats (except for the race condition) do not apply.
+Note that if you *do* manually (or through a script) specify dependencies, then the above caveats (except for the race condition where you modify a file while fac is using it) do not apply.

 **Tup** will almost always give you a correct build, with the exceptions being if an out-of-tree file was modified (e.g. you